13 Dangerous Side Effects Of Cilantro

 Woman experiencing low blood pressure as a side effect of consuming cilantro

-Excess ingestion of cilantro is bad for your cardiac health, this is one of the adverse reactions to cilantro as it may make your blood pressure plummet too low.
-A recent research has revealed that you may experience mild euphoria by including lots of this herb in your daily diet.
-Apart from the fall in blood pressure, it can also cause light-headedness followed by unconsciousness.
+Excess ingestion of cilantro is bad for your cardiac health, this is one of the adverse reactions to cilantro as it may make your blood pressure plummet too low (2).
+Anecdotal evidence suggests that you may experience mild euphoria by including lots of this herb in your daily diet.
+Apart from the fall in blood pressure, it might also cause light-headedness followed by unconsciousness.

 3. Upsets Stomach